Bollywood star Sushant Singh Rajput found dead, aged 34 | DW | 14.06.2020

 Path to fame

-Rajput gained the spotlight in India with his popular television series Pavitra Rishta and the critically acclaimed film, Kai Po Che! based on Chetan Bhagat's bestselling book, The Three Mistakes of My Life.
+Rajput gained the spotlight with popular television soap opera Pavitra Rishta and the critically acclaimed film, Kai Po Che! based on Chetan Bhagat's bestselling book, The Three Mistakes of My Life.

 Rajput also starred in MS Dhoni: The Untold Story, in which he played the former Indian cricket team captain.
 It was among India's most successful films in 2016.